Citi Credit Card Complimentary International Travel Insurance

 Extended warranty insurance

-The extended warranty period starts from the date the registered warranty expires and applies for the same period as the registered warranty, up to a maximum of 12 months.
+The extended warranty period starts from the date the manufacturer's warranty expires and applies for the same period as the manufacturer's warranty, up to a maximum of 12 months.
 Citi will pay a maximum of $20,000 per year for items covered by this extended warranty.

 Citi credit cards come with a number of complimentary insurance options, including three specifically designed for travel.
 While this page summarises the key points of these policies, it's also a good idea to contact Citi or Allianz Global Assist directly if you have any specific questions about your credit card and the coverage available to you.